 Why Children Lie?
 Pt.
 1Sep 24, 2013

-So one of the things that I'd like people to consider today is that lying is actually a developmental task, it's a psychological construct and it varies depending on a child's cognitive level of development, their awareness of things, for example, fantasy and reality.
-A 5 or 6 year old lying is struggling with concepts of what's real and what's not real.
-Often times as a parent, if you're watching a show, a child will turn to you who's 5 or 6 years old and say, now could that really happen?
+So one of the things that I'd like people to consider today is that lying is actually a developmental task; it's a psychological construct ,and it varies depending on a child's cognitive level of development, their awareness of things, for example, fantasy and reality.
+A five or six-year old lying is struggling with concepts of what's real and what's not real.
+Often times as a parent, if you're watching a show, a child will turn to you who's five or six-years old and say, now could that really happen?
 Whatever fantasy is happening in the movie, and you as a parent find yourself having to clue them into what's real and what's not.
 You know, can Superman really fly or is this just a fun part of the movie.

 Sixteen year olds should have a full grasp on the fantasy versus reality.
 They may still really enjoy fantasy, but they know that the Harry Potter world is just that, it's a fantasy world, and so lying is an interesting concept because all human beings even from a very young age, we're preprogrammed to get our needs met.
 Little children have needs too, playing, eating, being with friends, being entertained.